Investment approvals

 For more information see the fact sheet.

-Relevant authority: Department of Infrastructure, Transport, Regional Development and Communications
+Relevant authority: Department of Infrastructure, Transport, Regional Development, Communications and the Arts

 Maritime approvals